Crystal Lewis discography

 The discography of contemporary Christian singer Crystal Lewis consists of sixteen studio albums, two live albums, twenty-five singles, two Christmas albums, one EP, two band albums, one remix album, eight Spanish albums and four compilation albums.

-Her most recent albums include: Crystal Lewis (2015), the Spanish version of her eponymous album titled Suéltalo (2017) and Rhapsody (2019).
+Her most recent Christian albums include Crystal Lewis (2015) and its Spanish re-recording Suéltalo (2017).
+In 2019, she released her first jazz effort Rhapsody (2019).
 In 2022, the single "I Can't Help It" was released from her newest album, Together We Can.
+In 2023, she released a series of four *A Seasonal Thing* EPs, ultimately compiled as an album in 2024.